UEE30820 |CRICOS 117315J

 Graduates of this nationally recognised qualification may be eligible to apply for an electrician’s licence in Australia, subject to meeting all additional state or territory requirements.

-For detailed information, please refer to the official electrical licensing authorities in each region:
+For detailed and up-to-date licensing requirements, please refer to the official electrical licensing authorities below:

 Student Growth Stories